kshedden/case_studies/methods/writing-tips.md

 * Causality is a fundamental issue in most statistical analysis.
 In some cases such as an controlled experiment with randomization, it is possible to interpret associations in causal terms.
-More often, however, we have imperfect experiments or data from observational studies, so are unable to be strongly confident about the extent to which any findings reflect mechanisms in a causal sense.
+More often, we have imperfect experiments or data from observational studies, so are unable to be strongly confident about the extent to which any findings reflect mechanisms in a causal sense.

+* Many common-language terms have a connotation of causality and should be avoided unless you have done something to demonstrate that your findings have a causal interpretation.
+This includes words such as:
+  "impacts", "causes", "affects", "determines", and "changes".

 * Certain phrases such as "the effect of x on y" can be re-worded to convey that the findings are not meant to be interpreted causally.